Zarbuz/FileToVox/README.md

  # Installation

- Go to the [release](https://github.com/Zarbuz/SchematicToVox/releases) page and download the lastest version of SchematicToVox.
+ Go to the [release](https://github.com/Zarbuz/SchematicToVox/releases) page and download the lastest version of FileToVox.
 Be sure to download the binary and not the source code.
 Then extract the content of zip file in the folder of your choice.

 # Examples

-`./SchematicToVoxCore.exe --i heightmap.png --o heightmap --hm 100`
+`./FileToVox.exe --i heightmap.png --o heightmap --hm 100`

 ## Input file
 ![](img/heightmap.png)